-Figure 3-8: IV offsets of S&T optical IV compared to Enveo and Promice SAR IV.
-Offsets are given in [m/day].
+Figure 3-12: the IV offsets between the S&T optical products compared to the Enveo and Promice SAR products

-Figure 3-8 shows the IV offsets between the S&T optical products compared to the Enveo and Promice SAR products.
+Figure 3-12 shows the IV offsets between the S&T optical products compared to the Enveo and Promice SAR products.
 Speeds are generally the same order of magnitude, with maximum offsets at around 2m/day.
 Large offsets can be due to artefacts in the data, this is especially the case for the Promice dataset.
 In addition, large offsets can be observed along the margins of the fast-flowing ice, this is at least partly due to interpolation errors, keeping in mind that the initial resolution of the Promice dataset is 500m.
 In the offset images it can also be seen that optical based IV is slightly higher in areas of slow-moving ice, this is likely due to the co-registration issue described above.
 For the fast-flowing ice in Petermann IV is higher whilst for Upernavik speeds of the fast-flowing ice are slightly lower.
 These offsets could be due to many limitations within the optical and SAR methods.
 For the optical main error sources are imperfect pixel matching, co-registration, and a lack of a complete time series due to cloud cover.
 Furthermore, the IV maps are generated from a time series of imagery and Sentinel-2 and Sentinel-1 don't match perfectly in time.
-The histograms in Figure 3-9 show the difference for the offsets in the low IV (< 0.4) and high IV (> 4) more clearly.
+The histograms in Figure 3-13 show the difference for the offsets in the low IV (< 0.4) and high IV (> 4) more clearly.